kgalejandrino/kgalejandrino/README.md

 🛠️ I'm currently learning [The Complete JavaScript Course 2021](https://www.udemy.com/course/the-complete-javascript-course/) in Udemy.

-💞️ If we have the same interest and goals, please don't hesistate to reach me and we can collaborate on some interesting projects and learn
+💞️ If we have the same interest and goals, please don't hesistate to reach me and we can collaborate on some interesting projects and
-&nbsp;&nbsp;&emsp;from each other.
+&nbsp;&nbsp;&emsp;learn from each other.

 🖥️ Tools/Languages: GitHub / VS Code / HTML / CSS / Sass / JS / React